etherlinkcom/docs/docs/welcome/how-is-etherlink-governed.md

 ### 3. Cooldown period

 The Cooldown period is a delay in the process that gives developers and bakers time to adapt their code and infrastructure to the new Etherlink kernel.
-This period lasts 24 hours, and at the end, Etherlink automatically enables the new kernel.
+This period lasts 24 hours, and at the end, Etherlink users can trigger the kernel to upgrade itself to the new kernel.

 This period can overlap with another Proposal period.